Tofutush/tofutush.github.io/blog/posts/one week of college.md

 ---
-title: One Week of College
+title: One week of college
 date: 2025-09-06
 ---